XIII Summer School in Public Economics, June 26 – 30, 2017

 You are of course, welcome to stay in a hotel of your own choice but the scholarship and special rates are only available for the Embassy Suites.
 Also all airport pick up and drop offs as well as site visit pick ups and drop offs will be made from this hotel as well.

 We have a special arrangement with the Embassy Suites hotel for 2017.
-We encourage you to apply for the program and confirm reservations as soon as possible:
+We encourage you to apply for the program and confirm reservations as soon as possible.
+Please note that in the United States, as opposed to Europe, taxes and fees are charged over and above the room rate:

 1. Single Room Scholarship - If you apply for a scholarship and it is granted we will be able to cover a maximum of 3 nights for a single room beyond which you will have to cover your own stay ($148 per night)